-We're sorry to disappoint you, but joining Satanic Temple International does not grant you money, or fame, or power.
+We're sorry to disappoint you, but joining Global Order of Satan does not grant you money, or fame, or power.
 If you read through the rest of this FAQ and site, you’ll find that we’re an atheist group, who don’t believe in a god, or a devil, and also laugh at the concept of doing some kind of deal with a supernatural entity for a secret way to make money, become famous or powerful.
 We stand for those oppressed by mainstream religions, and provide a community for those who agree with our philosophy - we’re not a cult, there’s no direct line to grant special favours from Satan, and we’re very sorry you’ve been lied to.

 Are you related to the US-based Church Of Satan or The Satanic Temple?

 We have no current affiliation with either.
 We have similar beliefs but we also have different policies and principles.
-For example, membership with Satanic Temple International is always free.
+For example, membership with Global Order of Satan is always free.
 We also don’t ask for money from our members or chapters and we put into practice our ideals about autonomy and the importance of rebellion.
 Because we have more of a global reach, as we currently preside over Europe, Australasia, and the Middle East, our concerns are global ones and not restricted to our locale.

 STI?
 Isn’t that a disease?